 My all-time favorite cookie recipe!
 Just a few ingredients and no time in the oven for these delicious No-Bake Cookies.
 Yes, I cook and bake every day, but my favorite cookie is a No-Bake Cookie!

-Finding the best way to make No-Bake Cookies:
+Finding the best way to make No Bake Cookies:

-These No-Bake Cookies can sometimes have a mind of their own.
+No Bake Cookies can sometimes have a mind of their own.
 I have made them for years and was never able to get them right every time.

 Sometimes they would set and sometimes they stayed wet.
-They still tasted amazing wet but no one wants to have to use a spoon to eat cookies.
+They still tasted amazing wet, but no one wants to have to use a spoon to eat cookies.

 I found that in the past I let them boil too long or not long enough.
 And even adding in too many ingredients at one time changed the outcome of my cookies.

+Follow these directions for the PERFECT No Bake Cookie.
 Give them and try and let me know how they turn out for you!

 Directions:

-Step two: Remove from heat and add in oats.
 Mix well.
 Add in peanut butter, mix well.
 Last, add in vanilla extract and mix well.

 Tips and FAQs: